 This landmark study is the first to use a randomized clinical trial to measure whether sunscreen use was effective in protecting against melanoma.
 Prior studies had been lab studies or retrospective studies that relied on people’s memory of sunscreen use.

-The study was conducted in northern Australia, which is an area of high UV radiation and also boasts the world’s highest rate of melanoma.
+The study was conducted in northern Australia, which is an area of high UV radiation and also boasts the world’s highest rate of melanoma skin cancer.
 This study allowed the researchers to gather information with minimal intervention, as environmental conditions were already in place.
 The study included 1600 participants; from 1992 to 1996 subjects used sunscreen as directed by the study, and in 1997 a ten-year follow-up study was conducted.
-There were 11 cases of melanoma in the test group (people who used sunscreen regularly, as directed) and 22 cases of melanoma in the control group (people who did not change their sunscreen use habits).
+There were 11 cases of melanoma skin cancer in the test group (people who used sunscreen regularly, as directed) and 22 cases of melanoma skin cancer in the control group (people who did not change their sunscreen use habits).
 This is the first research to provide strong direct evidence that sunscreen helps prevent melanoma.

 Source: The Skin Cancer Foundation Journal, Sunscreen Cuts Melanoma Risk in Half.